 We are optimists.
 We spurn the teachings of despair and distrust.
-We have an abiding faith in the growing strength, the growing future of the mighty young nation still in the flush of its youth and yet already with the might of a glant which stands on a continent and grasps an ocean with either hand.
+We have an abiding faith in the growing strength, the growing future of the might of a giant which stands on a continent and grasps an ocean with either hand.